 Medora is a touristy old west town, dedicated to telling the story of Teddy Roosevelt, the 26th president and the Rough Riders.
-As someone who always hates crowds, but loves the romanticism of the old west, can appreciate the smallness of Medora’s town.
+As someone who always hates crowds, but loves the romanticism of the old west, it’s easy to appreciate the smallness of Medora’s town.

 The music won’t be winning any prizes, but they will impress you with their horsemanship and twirling dance moves.
 The show will both look at the historical importance of the Badlands and Medora all through musical storytelling.